Looking Closely at the Growth Curve for Ur-Energy Inc. (URG)

-Ur-Energy Inc. (AMEX:URG) went up by 3.76% from its latest closing price compared to the recent 1-year high of $2.15.
-The company’s stock price has collected 6.98% of gains in the last five trading sessions.
+Ur-Energy Inc. (AMEX:URG) went up by 13.11% from its latest closing price compared to the recent 1-year high of $2.15.
 Press Release reported on 12/07/21 that Sidoti December Micro Cap Virtual Conference

 Is It Worth Investing in Ur-Energy Inc. (AMEX :URG) Right Now?